isa-ulisboa/qgis-python/README.md

             myDict.update({val : (val,myQColor,opacity)})
         return myDict
     ```
+    The list `myListValues`could for instance be determined from the layer and the attribute that is used to create the legend.
+    ```
+    idx = mylayer.fields().indexOf(attribute_name)
+    myListValues = list(mylayer.uniqueValues(idx)) # need to be converted in list since uniqueValues returns a "set"
+    ```
 - Function that creates a symbology for a single band raster layer.

     ```
     def create_raster_ramp_legend(lyr,dict, type='Linear'):